SynaLinks/documentation/docs/examples/turn-based-conversation.md

 (conversation)-[:NEXT]->(end)
 ```

-Now you can add a personality to your agents by editing the tool's prompt, or add the use of an additional tool.
-Feel free to explore the posibilities offered by our framework!
+Now you can add personality to your agents by editing the tool's prompt or add the use of an additional tool.
+Feel free to explore the possibilities offered by our framework!